Search This Blog

 While there is an economic benefit to using 3 casters rather that four, a 3 point footprint comes with a flaw discovered in use.
 They could tip and roll out from under the occupant when leaning to the back right or left.
 This four wheeled version eliminated the tipping flaw of all the 3 wheeled versions.
 This version stretched the frame back so the back caster beam was behind foot clearance.
 It had the same push button height adjustment and pivoting knee rest as the 3 wheeled version above.

 The sharp bend in the center frame of the 3 and 4 caster versions above required making them from 80 very thin veneer layers of wood.
-A later version used far fewer and thicker wood layers by changing the center frame to a smooth arc from under the seat down to the rear caster beam.
-Below is a simplistic rendering of the arced frame.
-It also had a seat that could be slid forward or back and locked in position with a cam lever.
+This later version used far fewer and thicker wood layers by changing the center frame to a smooth arc from under the seat down to the rear caster beam.
+Below a few photos of the arced frame.
+It has a seat that can be slid forward or back and locked in position with a cam lever.
 The arc made room under the frame for occupant heels to meet or cross.
 This final version was gifted to the International Woodworking Fair management office in Fall 1988.
-I'm still looking for any photos I might have of it.

 An even later iteration I designed is my rocking Balans.
 You can read about it HERE.